All Products

 SQL Preview

-You can view the profiling SQL generated based on the current profiling configuration to understand more profiling information.
+You can view the profiling SQL generated from the current configuration.
 For more information, see SQL Preview.

 What to do next

-After the profiling task is completed, you can view the result display corresponding to different field data types.
+After the profiling task is completed, you can view results for different field data types.
 For more information, see View data profiling reports and profiling records.